ScienceBasedTargets/cross-sector-scenario/README.md

 # cross-sector-scenario
-Analysis of climate mitigation scenarios to inform revision of the SBTi cross-sector benchmarks
+Analysis of climate mitigation scenarios to inform revision of the SBTi cross-sector pathway